 You may have bought mortgage insurance from your lender when you first bought your home.
 Mortgage insurance is often sold by banks to help your dependents pay off the mortgage on your home in case you pass away during the mortgage term.
 It’s commonly an alternative to life insurance because both products let your family feel financially stable if you die during the policy’s active period.

 While there are plenty of pros and cons to purchasing mortgage insurance over other life insurance products, one key downside is that it’s typically more expensive than individual term life coverage.
-The higher price tag for mortgage insurance is due to the lack of any individual medical assessment required to qualify for it; term life insurance is fully medically underwritten when you apply, and this typically results in the cheapest life insurance premium.
+The higher price tag for mortgage insurance is due to the lack of any individual medical assessment required to qualify for it.
+Term life insurance is fully medically underwritten when you apply, and this typically results in the cheapest life insurance premium.

 5. Get a medically underwritten policy instead of non-medical coverage

 Many of the biggest life insurance companies can offer up to $3 million in coverage without requiring a medical exam.
-Even if you have some pre-existing health conditions, it is worth speaking with the best life insurance brokers to confirm if there are options for medically underwritten coverage that can save you hundreds of dollars in premiums versus non-medical options.
+Even if you have some pre-existing health conditions or an adverse family medical history, it is worth speaking with the best life insurance brokers to confirm if there are options for medically underwritten coverage that can save you hundreds of dollars in premiums versus non-medical options.

 6. Switch to non-smoker rates if you’ve quit smoking for at least one year